Resource Library

 At Penn Dental Family Practice, our doctors always seek the safest, most effective ways to treat receding gums.

-In the early stages, treatment will likely focus on oral hygiene and reversing gingivitis.
-This may include a recommendation for a soft-bristled toothbrush and prescription toothpaste to control plaque and tartar, as well as deep dental cleaning, known as scaling and root planning.
+This may include a recommendation for a soft-bristled toothbrush and prescription toothpaste to control plaque and tartar, as well as deep dental cleaning, known as scaling and root planing.

 In extreme cases, treatments may focus on reducing further damage and replacing lost gum tissue with prosthetic options.
-Possible treatment approaches include:

-Once the gums have receded, they cannot grow back.
-The best way to protect your gums is to prevent further damage.
-In addition to making oral hygiene part of your daily routine and getting regular dental checkups, your Penn dentist may suggest adding varnishes and other desensitizing agents to help reduce pain, sensitivity, and discomfort to help you maintain a healthy mouth.
+In addition to making oral hygiene part of your daily routine and getting regular dental checkups, your Penn dentist may suggest adding varnishes and other desensitizing agents to reduce pain, sensitivity, and discomfort to help you learn how to fix receding gums and maintain a healthy mouth.
+Then, you can relax knowing you’ve taken an important step to help ensure your teeth and gums remain as healthy as possible—for as long as possible.